hassan-alnasser/Dog_Breed_Identification_App/README.md

 ## 7. Credits and Acknowledgements <a name='licensing'></a>

 Must give credit to [Udacity](https://www.udacity.com/courses/all) for creating this beautiful learning experience.
-Also, credit to [pythonanywhere] (https://www.pythonanywhere.com) for hosting my web app for free!
+Also, credit to [pythonanywhere](https://www.pythonanywhere.com) for hosting my web app for free.

-This project is licensed under the [MIT License](https://github.com/jeferson-sb/dogAI/blob/master/LICENSE)
+This project is licensed under the [MIT License](https://github.com/jeferson-sb/dogAI/blob/master/LICENSE).